nils-n/p1-mysore-yoga-studio/README.md

 # MYSORE YOGA STUDIO

-Description of the Project

 This website targets members of an imaginary Yoga studio based in Glasgow, UK.
 The purpose of the studio is to provide a space where students can find relaxation and mindfulness outisde their stressful and competitive day-to-day life.
 The website encourages people to sign up for Yoga who have never practised Yoga before, and it provides basic information for Yoga students that are already signed up.

+Link to the live page : https://nils-n.github.io/p1-mysore-yoga-studio/

 Image of the finished site > use amiresponsive.io

-Link to the live page

 ![HTML5](https://img.shields.io/badge/html5-%23E34F26.svg?style=for-the-badge&logo=html5&logoColor=white)
 ![CSS3](https://img.shields.io/badge/CSS3-1572B6?style=for-the-badge&logo=css3&logoColor=white)